-- (9) intended for use or sale during the flight if the Technical Instructions identify them as being items which can be carried on an aircraft for sale or use during a flight or, when they are intended as replacements for such items or have been removed for replacement and they are carried in accordance with paragraph 2.2.3 of Part 1 of the Technical Instructions. - (c) The goods specified in paragraph (b) shall only be carried provided they comply with Part 8 and the applicable provisions in paragraphs 1.1.5 and 2.2 of Part 1 of the Technical Instructions.
+This exception does not apply where the data loggers or cargo-tracking devices are offered for transport as a consignment in accordance with Packing Instructions 967 or 970 of the Technical Instructions.

+(c) The goods specified in paragraph (b) shall only be carried provided they comply with Part 8 and the applicable provisions in paragraphs 1.1.5 and 2.2 of Part 1 of the Technical Instructions.